ruanvdmerwe/triplet-entropy-loss/README.md

 The **run_expirments.py** files contain code to train a custom model, Inception-V3 model, Resnet50 model as well as a Densenet121 model.
 If you want to use pre-trained weights ensure to change the weights to be loaded to 'imagenet' in all of the return_{architecture}_model functions.

 To generate embeddings from etc from the models created, you can use the **create_embeddings.py** file.
-Once the embeddings are generated you can use the notebooks in the notebook folder to further investigate the data.

 The folder also contains a file, **spectobot.py** which can be used to launch a telegram application that can be used to further gather data about model performances in the wild as well as help in gathering data to further train models.
 Specifically on utterances where users speak normally instead of reading of a prompt.